 Mario Kart 7 is a Mario-themed combat racing game for the Nintendo 3DS.
 As the title would suggest, this is the seventh installment in the series.
 However, since this is the first one I’ve actually reviewed so far, I think I should try to explain a bit about what the Mario Kart series is known for.
 If you already have a good idea, I suppose you can skip the next section.
 Also note that at the time of writing this review I’ve not played Mario Kart DS nor any Mario Kart games past 7.
 If you’re still here, then let’s a-go!

 Personally, I think all these things come together swimmingly.
-The music and sound design is very good.
+The music and sound design are very good.
 The visuals are very pretty and polished with vibrant colors and interesting details that don’t distract you from the tracks or the action.
 The control is so tight that even with the randomness of which items you or your opponents may get, the races still feel like they come down to skill more than luck.
 You might get knocked around on the last lap, but if you’re good then you’ll regain that ground very quickly.
 I think this is largely due to great design choices promoting your ability to traverse the tracks over your ability to spam items.
 Many of the tracks are built with branching paths.
 Some paths are made for tight turns while others are made for off-road runs.
 Some paths are risky shortcuts while others are easier the long way.
 Some paths will give you items while others will give you coins.
 Grabbing coins to give you little boosts, using the drift boosts from knowing the turns in and out, and mastering those tricky shortcuts will get you ahead of the pack far faster and more consistently than the luck of the draw.
 Plus, there are jump boosts where if you hit the hop button at the apex of a ramp then you will receive a slight speed up.
-Not to mention those magic stretches where if you keep on the road just right you’ll get a bit of a boost as well.
 All of these pieces come together to make for the best action I’ve ever seen in a Mario Kart game.
 Plus, you need to understand your kart and how to use it on each given track.
 The tracks are very action-packed.
-There aren’t many stretched of nothingness.
-At the very least you will at least have some interesting scenery to look at.
+There aren’t many stretches of nothingness.
+At the very least you will have some interesting scenery to look at.
 The online mode seems to be nearly lagless too.
 It’s fairly fast paced to get into races and just marathon race others in a fun and competitive atmosphere.
 I also think the kart customization is a cool way to keep you experimenting and keeping your choice of character more open to characters you like rather than feeling so forced to pick a character for their special or stats.
 The unlocking of characters and parts is also a nice little incentive and excuse to keep you playing.
 Simply put, Mario Kart 7 is beautifully designed.